Super-brawl-team/epsilon/poincare/doc/simplification.md

 ### Beautify

-This step undo the projection by re-introducing nodes unhandled by simplification (For example, `Division`, `Log`, `Power` with non-integer indexes...).
+This step undo the projection by re-introducing nodes unhandled by reduction (For example, `Division`, `Log`, `Power` with non-integer indexes...).

 `Addition`, `Multiplication`, `GCD` and `LCM` are also sorted differently.